Sheilla Xego

 Sheilla Tembalam Xego (born 1 August 1960) is a South African politician, educator and trade unionist from the Eastern Cape who has been a member of the National Assembly since 2011.
 Prior to entering parliament, she was a councillor of the Mbhashe Local Municipality from 2000 to 2006 and the Amathole District Municipality from 2006 to 2010.
 Xego is a member of the African National Congress.

 Early life and career

 Xego was born on 1 August 1960.
 She holds a diploma in education as well as a diploma in project management.
 In 1976 and 1977, she became interested in politics.
-She began teaching in 1980 and then joined a teacher's union.
+She began teaching in 1980 and then joined a teachers' union.

 A member of the African National Congress, Xhego was a councillor in the Mbhashe Local Municipality from 2000 to 2006, when she was elected to the Amathole District Municipality's council.
 She served as a councillor on the district council until 2010.